-A diode is a two-terminal electronic component that has a low resistance to the flow of current in one direction thus allowing the passage of current in one direction whereas a high resistance in the other, thus restricting the flow of current in that direction.
-Semiconductor diodes are two terminal devices that consist of a p-n junction and metallic contacts at their two ends.
+A diode is a two-terminal electronic component that has a low resistance to the flow of current in one direction thus allowing the passage of current in one direction whereas there will be a high resistance in the other, thus restricting the flow of current in that direction.
+Semiconductor diodes are two-terminal devices that consist of a p-n junction and metallic contacts at their two ends.

 A p-n junction is denoted by the symbol shown in the figure above.
 Here, the direction of the arrow indicates the permissible direction of the current.

 When we apply the external voltage across the semiconductor diode in such a way that the p-side is connected to the positive terminal of the battery and the n-side is connected to the negative terminal, then the semiconductor diode is said to be forward biased.
 In this case, the built-in potential of the diode and thus the width of the depletion region decreases and the height of the barrier gets reduced.
 The overall barrier voltage, in this case, comes out to be V0-V, which is the difference between the built-in potential and the applied potential.
 As we supply a small amount of voltage, the reduction in the barrier voltage from the above-given formula is very less and thus only a small number of current carriers cross the junction in this case.
 Whereas, if the potential is increased by a significant value, the reduction in the barrier height will be more, thus allowing the passage of more number of carriers.

 P-N Junction Diode Under Reverse Bias